Rosuav/TF2BuffBot/knobs.md

   hearts' content, making the entire carnage system immaterial, and negating several of the deleterious effects (doesn't mean much to be marked for death if you have ubercharge, for example).
+* sm_buffbot_buff_duration: 30 seconds by default.
+Whatever buff or debuff you get, it lasts this long.
+Effects can be terminated prematurely, notably by touching a resupply locker; some effects have their own cutoffs too (eg invisibility, which ends immediately upon attacking).

 Note that using !roulette or !gift will always consume ALL of your carnage points (unless you don't have enough).
 Having triple the required points does